 It makes you wonder: how do CBD’s profound anti-anxiety effects actually work?

 CBD and Anti-Anxiety Properties

 Project CBD, an organization dedicated to the dissemination of CBD information, has compared the chemical to a “dimmer switch.”
 It has a way of calming excess signaling and activity in the brain’s endocannabinoid system.

 Cannabinoids like THC bind to these receptor sites to induce a variety of effects from euphoria to anxiety.
 But cannabinoids from cannabis aren’t the only compounds that interact with our system.
 Our bodies actually produce their own marijuana-like compounds – known as endocannabinoids – that interact with this system.
 In other words, cannabinoids and endocannabinoids are two different sets of keys that unlock the same locks.

 Many conditions and diseases can be characterized by underactive or overactive endocannabinoid systems.
 PTSD brains, for example, are known to produce insufficient levels of anandamide, a natural endocannabinoid that is structurally similar to THC.
 Introducing underwhelmed receptor sites with cannabinoids that act like endocannabinoids can, in a sense, correct the deficiency and result in a therapeutic effect.

 CBD modulates the receptor signaling associated with THC, which is why their co-presence has become so important in the field of cannabis therapeutics.
 Relevant to this particular discussion is CBD’s ability to modulate excess cannabinoid activity in the brain, which can result in anxiety.
 In this way, CBD can certainly mitigate the anxious, paranoid side effects associated with THC overconsumption.

 Have you ever used a CBD product to counter act an unwanted effect from THC?
-Let us know about it on Social Media!
+Let us know about it in the comments section!